doshprompt/angular-localization/README.md

 If you want to pass dynamic values for the string, those should come after the value for each key; the series of additional parameters is expected to be appendeded to the token, prepended with a separator so that the directive will walk through and replace the numbered place holders with their values.

+__NOTE:__ They work the same way as the original `i18n` directive, but instead of updating the element content, they update their associated HTML attribute.

 ### locale Service

 The `locale` service is an equivalent to the `i18n` directive and can be used to generate localized results in situations where the directive cannot be used: